 MBM Glossaries: Coaching Skills Definition

-Here is a useful list of terms often used in executive coaching.
-For a comprehensive coaching skills definition, and guide to how it can improve the performance of your managers and team, check out our Ultimate Guide to Coaching Skills.
+This glossary contains our Coaching Skills definition and a list of terms frequently used when discussing Executive Coaching.
+For a comprehensive guide to how Coaching can improve the performance of your managers and team, check out our Ultimate Guide to Coaching Skills.

 With every session, the coach and coachee identify actionable steps needed for the coachee to make advancements towards his or her goal.
 The coach holds the coachee responsible for their progress by asking them how they will respond to situations and how the coach can track these changes.